Adjust Page Settings For Your Optimal Viewing

 How many Respite hours can I receive?

-The number of hours available changes periodically.
-Your Service Coordinator can explain the total amount of respite that is available to you.
+The number of respite hours you can receive may change over time.
+Your Case Manager can provide you with the current amount of respite hours available to you.

 How do I avoid admitting to a Nursing Facility?